modmore/Gitify/README.md

 There needs to be config.core.php file in the same directory as the `.gitify` file, so either initialise Gitify in the root of a MODX site, or add the config.core.php file to point to a MODX core.
 You can also add a `path` property to the `.gitify` file that points to a MODX root.

-## Load to File
+## Extract to File

-When you added the `.gitify` file, you can tell Gitify to load the data to file.
-Simply run `Gitify load` and you'll see the file representation of the various database objects show up in the data directory specified.
+When you added the `.gitify` file, you can tell Gitify to extract the data to file.
+Simply run `Gitify extract` and you'll see the file representation of the various database objects show up in the data directory specified.

 To do:

 * This process will need to be automatically executed when changes are made to resources, elements or other data that is written to file.
-* Changes need to be automatically committed and, if a remote exists, pushed.
+* Changes may need to be automatically committed and, if a remote exists, pushed.
-* Make sure nuking files and rebuilding them does not trigger changes to the file that could complicate git merges.

 ## Build to MODX

 When you have the files, you can make edits and push them to a repository if you want, but with that you'll also need to be able of installing them in MODX sites.
 This is the build.

-Building has not yet been added, but it will be along the lines of `Gitify build`.
-That process will set up all the database records, updating changes, and clearing the cache.
-It will also try to handle possible ID issues for resources, where multiple resources exist with the same ID due to branch merges.
+To build, simply call `Gitify build`.
+If you have a bunch of ID/URI conflicts and you are not getting the expected results, you can force the build to first wipe content by calling `Gitify build -f`.

 ## The `.gitify` File